-vNFS provides vmkdir to create multiple directories at a time (such as directory trees), which is common in tools such as untar, cmake, and recursive cp. vNFS has an ensure_directory utility function that uses vmkdir to ensure that a deep directory and all its ancestors exist.
-Consider ''/a/b/c/d'' for example: The utility function first uses vgetattrs with arguments [''/a''; ''/a/b''; ...] to find out which ancestors exist and then creates the missing directories using vmkdir.
-Note that simply calling vmkdir with vector arguments [''/a''; ''/a/b''; ...] does not work: The NFS server will fail (with EEXIST) when trying to recreate the first existing ancestor and stop processing all remaining operations.
+vmkdir. vNFS provides vmkdir to create multiple directories at once (such as directory trees), which is common in tools such as untar, cmake, and recursive cp. vNFS's utility function ensure_directory uses vmkdir to ensure a deep directory and all its ancestors exist.
+Consider "/a/b/c/d" for example: the utility function first uses vgetattrs with arguments ["/a"; "/a/b"; ...] to find out which ancestors exist and then creates the missing directories using vmkdir.
+Note that simply calling vmkdir with vector arguments ["/a"; "/a/b"; ...] does not work: the NFS server will fail (with EEXIST) when trying to recreate the first existing ancestor and stop processing all remaining operations.